hexinfra/gorox/apps/README.md

 In gorox, an http server (i.e. httpxServer, http3Server) can host many webapps, whereas a webapp can be bound to many http servers.

-For examples, see builtin webapps.
+For examples, see webapps mentioned above.